surajraob0108/Adaptive_FM_Demodulator/README.md

-# Adaptive_FM_Demodulator
-# Bachelor Thesis
+# Overview
-Objective: To design an FM modulator and demodulator system which is capable of adapting to selective carrier frequency, frequency sensitivity and variable message frequency
+To design an FM modulator and demodulator system which is capable of adapting to selective carrier frequency, frequency sensitivity and variable message frequency